 When I'm not sending gratitude cards, I am a Visiting Artist at the Center for Women's Health and Human Rights at Suffolk University and a PhD candidate at Lesley University.
 I am the Co-Creator of The World's Very First Gratitude Parade and helped establish Gratitude Day in the City of Cambridge, MA.
 In 2012, I founded the Women's Writing Circle as a means to merge my passions for expressive writing, positive psychology, community organizing, women’s health, and social activism.

 For over 20 years, I have dedicated my professional life towards working for the betterment of society.
-For 17 years, I worked at Education Development Center (EDC)—a global non-profit working to improve education, health, and economic opportunities worldwide—in a variety of technology, research, writing, and management roles for projects that focused on health and human development, special education, literacy, bullying-prevention, urban education, science, assistive technology, and inclusive schooling practices.
+For 17 years, I worked at Education Development Center (EDC)—a global non-profit working to improve education, health, and economic opportunities worldwide—in a variety of technology, research, writing, and management roles for projects that focused on health and human development, special education, online professional development, literacy, bullying-prevention, urban education, science, assistive technology, and inclusive schooling practices.

 I am a graduate of Boston University (B.S.) and Columbia University (M.A., M.Ed) and hold certificates in Wholebeing Positive Psychology, Transformative Language Arts Foundations, Distance Education, and Herbal Studies.

 Want to reach me?
 Have ideas to share?